Easy Homemade Quick-Pickled Jalapeños

 I’ve been making this pizza at home using pickled jalapeños from the grocery store, which work just fine, but when two jalapeños arrived in our farm share last week, I knew their fate.

-If you’ve been reading for awhile, you know I use one and only one pickle recipe, originating from David Lebovitz.
-I’ve simplified it over the years in that I now never bother adding garlic or peppercorns or any additional seasonings, but the 4-ingredient base brine is still the same: equal parts water and vinegar plus a little salt and sugar.
+If you’ve been reading for a while, you know I use one and only one pickle recipe, originating from David Lebovitz.
+It’s the recipe I use in this simple pickled crudité, and I’ve simplified it over the years in that I now never bother adding garlic or peppercorns or any additional seasonings, but the 4-ingredient base brine is still the same: equal parts water and vinegar plus a little salt and sugar.